Konkoly Observatory: Debrecen Heliophysical Observatory

 In 1946, a new Solar physics department was initiated under the leadership of Lóránt Dezső.
 In 1958, the department moved to Debrecen to form a new solar observatory independent of the Astronomical Institute.
 Observations of the Sun started with two photoheliograph telescopes, one of which was relocated to the top of the water tower at Gyula in 1972.
 In 1973, a large coronagraph telescope with a 53 cm aperture was set up, but observations were hindered by the cumbersome mechanical setup.
 Given the low elevation of the observatory of just 124 m above sea level, the coronagraph was only capable to observe the chromosphere of the Sun, not the corona itself.

 The main scientific output of the observatory has been the detailed documentation of the photospheric activity of the Sun.
 The positions, sizes, structures of sunspots and sunspot groups are determined and recorded daily, to provide long-term, homogeneous observations of the Sun.
-The Debrecen Photoheliographic Data (DPD) database is the direct continuation of the Greenwich Photoheliographic Results that were collected between 1874-1976.
+The Debrecen Photoheliographic Data (DPD) database is the direct continuation of the Greenwich Photoheliographic Results that were collected between 1874 and 1976.
 Originally, analog photographs and CCD images were collected locally, or from partner observatories, but with the advent of reliable space-based observations, the work transitioned to the analysis of images from the SOHO and SDO spacecraft.
 Further data products include the reanalysis of the Greenwich catalog, and older observations based on Hungarian drawings of the Sun.

 In 1982, the observatory merged back into the Konkoly Astronomical Institute, and became a department of it once again.
 In 2015, the old observatory building in Debrecen was deemed unfeasible to maintain, and was closed down.
 The coronagraph was disassembled, and offices and personnel were transferred to the ATOMKI institute of the HAS in Debrecen.
 Given that space-based imagery has superseded the ground-based observations as the input source of the databases, the two photoheliographs were also decommissioned and removed from their mounts at Debrecen and Gyula.